-This was not the first time that olive oil polyphenols have been found to have a protective effect against oxidative damage, previous studies have also shown a positive effect.
-However, there were questions as to whether real-life doses of olive oil can achieve this effect and whether the particular olive oil consumed is in fact high in polyphenols.
+This was not the first time that olive oil polyphenols have been found to have a protective effect against oxidative damage; previous studies have also shown a positive effect.
+However, there were questions about whether real-life doses of olive oil can achieve this effect.